cjimenez909/ChicagoTechCircle_2024/README.md

 ### Contributors and Thank You
 Thank you to my teammate Aima Qutbuddin for contributing to this code's planning, development, and testing.

-Thank you to my Argonne mentors Clayton DeVault and Nazar Delegan for motivating the underlying theory behind this code and encouraging me every step of the way.
+Thank you to my mentors Clayton DeVault, Nazar Delegan, Kyle Cheek, and Dale Reed for motivating the underlying theory behind this code and encouraging me every step of the way.